CV/Resume is documents or pieces of information that job seekers use to showcase their selves and to make potential employers pick interest in them.

 2. Inappropriate Photo on CV

-Although photo is not mandatory part of a CV, make sure to add a professional one, if you do.
+Although photo is not mandatory part of a CV, make sure to add a professional one, if you must do.
 Strictly avoid placing a casual photo on your CV.

 3. Poor Formatting of CV